-Students are encouraged to participate in both the breakfast and lunch programs.
+Students are encouraged to participate in the school lunch program.
+At Pocomoke Middle School, breakfast is also served.
 Students may buy daily, purchase meals for the entire week, or bring lunch from home.
 Milk may be purchased separately.
-The school discourages students
+The school discourages students from bringing carbonated beverages.
+Lunches are to be eaten in the cafeteria, and each student is responsible for the immediate area where he/she has eaten lunch.